Ferries from

 Ireland to England distance: 103 miles (165km) and 89 nautical miles.

 Ireland to England ferry prices can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.
-The route you choose can also affect the ferry price with the Belfast to Liverpool Birkenhead ferry costing £322.00 on average.
+The route you choose can also affect the ferry price.

 It's easy to book ferry tickets to England online at Direct Ferries using our Deal Finder.
 Enter your departure and arrival ports along the date you'd like to travel to see all available options.
 You can also compare alternative routes to find the best ferry to suit you.